tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

 serviced by a short-lived HTTP round trip, subscription delivers a continuous stream of events to the client by hijacking the HTTP channel for a websocket.
-The stream (and hence the HTTP request) persists until either the subscription is explicitly cancelled, or the connection is closed.
+The stream (and hence the HTTP request) persists until either the subscription is explicitly canceled, or the connection is closed.

 There are several problems with this API: